jmtemple/HTML-CSS/README.md

 All of the required questions are listed here.
 Be sure to answer each question completely, including an explanation of how you arrived at your answer.
 Also submit the HTML files and relevant CSS as a `.zip` folder on Canvas.

-Q1: Describe what you're seeing in the Repl.it IDE.
-What looks familiar?
-What is unfamiliar?

-Q2: Try to interpret a few of these errors in your own words.
+Q1: Try to interpret a few of these errors in your own words.
 HINT: The W3Schools resources listed under step 15 provide more information or explanation on some of these errors.

-Q3: Between the head tags, there are also a few meta tags.
+Q2: Between the head tags, there are also a few meta tags.
 Use the W3C site to translate this information in your notebook.
 Some resources that can help you get started:
 - [W3Schools, "HTML Meta Tag"](https://www.w3schools.com/tags/tag_meta.asp)
 - [W3Schools, "HTML Meta Charset Attribute"](https://www.w3schools.com/tags/att_meta_charset.asp)
 - [W3Schools, "Responsive Web Design With Viewport"](https://www.w3schools.com/css/css_rwd_viewport.asp)

-Q4: If you haven't already, modify index.html to include a link to a second HTML file.
+Q3: If you haven't already, modify index.html to include a link to a second HTML file.
 Next, add an image to index.html.

-Q5: Move the image you added in Q4 into the "Images" folder.
+Q4: Move the image you added in Q4 into the "Images" folder.
 What happens when you hit "Run"?
 What would you need to modify in the HTML to correctly display this image?
-Hint: Refer to step 59 in the lab procedure.

-Q6: Add a table to one of your HTML pages (index.html or page2.html).
+Q5: Add a table to one of your HTML pages (index.html or page2.html).
 You could create fictional data or add meaningful data from another source.
 What challenges did you face getting the table to display and function like you expected?

-Q7: Take a look at the HTML Colors page listed above.
+Q6: Take a look at the HTML Colors page listed above.
 Do you see anything familiar?

-Q8: If you haven't already, experiment with modifying your existing HTML pages to include some of these style elements.
+Q7: If you haven't already, experiment with modifying your existing HTML pages to include some of these style elements.

-Q9: If you haven't already, experiment with creating a CSS and linking it to your HTML pages.
+Q8: If you haven't already, experiment with creating a CSS and linking it to your HTML pages.

-Q10: Have you ever created a website before?
+Q9: Have you ever created a website before?
 Have you used a program like WordPress, Weebly, SquareSpace, or Wix?
 How is this process different?
 Reflect on the process of creating a website by working directly with the HTML.

-Q11: Submit the HTML files and relevant CSS as as zip folder on Canvas.
-See step 119 in the lab procedure includes instructions for downloading these materials from Replit.
-Include a link to your Repl project and workspace for this lab.
-See step 120 in the lab procedure for instructions on getting this link.
+Q10: Submit the HTML files and relevant CSS as as zip folder on Canvas.